Characters of Casualty: Jay Faldren

 Jamshid "Jay" Faldren, portrayed by actor Ben Turner, first appeared on 25 October 2008 as a staff nurse.
-In his time on the show, Jay was involved in a relationship with Ruth Winters (Georgia Taylor) and developing a brain tumour.
+In his time on the show, Jay was involved in a relationship with Ruth Winters (Georgia Taylor) and developing testicular cancer.
 Turner and Taylor left their roles in October 2011 and on 10 December 2011, following the revelation that Ruth was pregnant and being involved in the blaze that ripped through the ED, they left Holby to begin a new life.
 Executive producer Oliver Kent revealed that Turner had filmed scenes to appear in the feature-length special celebrating thirty years of Casualty, "Too Old for This Shift", which airs on 27 August 2016.

 Jay was described by the BBC as "a young Charlie Fairhead", that, "despite being a "prankster" and a "restless soul", was a brilliant nurse.
 Potentially, one of the best to ever step through the doors of ED."
 Jay believes he is "God's gift to women" and has three rules of romance: "never lie, never make a promise you can't keep, and always stay for breakfast."
 However, Jay then falls for doctor Ruth Winters, and "everything change[s]".

 Turner had previously guest-starred in Casualty as a male rape victim, and believes that this role aided his casting as Jay, explaining: "They sort of had me in mind and because the last story I did on Casualty was quite strong in terms of storyline, they really liked it and when I auditioned they were in full praise of that previous episode."
 He visited a real hospital as research for the role, to gain an understanding of what the job is like for real-life medical staff.